Outreach Monks

 • Set target anchor distribution for each priority page before outreach begins.
 Decide what proportion of new placements will use branded, partial match, exact match, and generic anchors.

 • Document the plan and apply it consistently across every placement.
 Retroactive anchor correction costs time and budget.
 The plan set now shapes every content brief and outreach pitch that follows.
+Understanding link velocity targets for each priority page is also part of this planning step — building links too slowly loses momentum, while building too fast can trigger patterns that look unnatural to Google’s quality signals.

 Phase 2: Execution Checks